-(21) A man who held this position once demanded that all arcade games display the message "Winners Don't Use Drugs."
-The COINTELPRO (+) program was created by a man with this title who encouraged surveillance of Martin Luther King Jr. and others suspected of () communist ties.
-For the points, what position held by people such as Christopher Wray and J. Edgar Hoover?
+(25) A man who held this position once demanded that all arcade games display the message "Winners Don't Use Drugs."
+The COINTELPRO program was created by a man with this title who encouraged (+) surveillance of Martin Luther King Jr. and others suspected of communist ties.
+This position was held under George W. Bush by () Robert Mueller.
+For the points, name this position held by people such as Christopher Wray and J. Edgar Hoover.